 Thirty-plus years of being a Realtor and an independent contractor further honed the skills she used in teaching: creating goals and being disciplined and organized.
 She feels like she never really sold real estate; she only taught people what they needed to know about real estate in order for them to make sound decisions.

 In her 47 years on the Peninsula, 42 of them have been in Carmel-by-the-Sea.
 She has led several other beautification projects in Carmel-by-the Sea where she coordinated volunteer efforts with support from the City.
 She brings those organizational skills and determination to Carmel Cares as she leads the volunteer team for the Scenic Pathway Restoration Project which has had over 180 weekly maintenance sessions with 5-13 volunteers and 3 professional gardeners.
-She also created the Pick Up Posse concept and leads the Scenic Pathway Posse.
+She also created the Pick Up Posse concept.
 Shirley has used her marketing skills to develop some of the key messaging for Carmel Cares and is instrumental in planning, supervising, and fundraising for the many significant projects taking place on the Pathway.

 Volunteer, Downtown and Scenic Pathway Pick Up Posse